dhruv0111/Calculator/README.md

 # Calculator
-calculator made using the Tkinter library and solve many problems.
+This is a simple calculator project using Tkinter in Python.
+It can perform basic arithmetic operations, including addition, subtraction, multiplication, and division.